 As a part of future work, we want to focus on the extension of the Kinetic-Mamba framework to support double precision data resolution during network training.
 We also want to focus on model training strategies that can enhance the accuracy during recursive prediction.
-In this study, while Kinetic-Mamba demonstrated strong performance on time-decomposed predictions as well as on out-of-distribution samples, there is still a wide scope of improvement when it comes to recursive predictions.
-Kinetic-Mamba's unsatisfactory performance on recursive predictions can be ascribed to its failure to be informed about the stiffness in the dynamics and when they might occur, as well as to the skewed information that state space model in general receives due to localization of dynamics within the prediction windows.
-This not only propagates the error further but also amplifies them in recursion.
-We discussed several pathways to improve this such as, augmenting the feature dimension with an additional information on time values, performing training with a different methodology using adaptive loss functions that are specifically designed to increase accuracy on recursive predictions, as well as by training the model in double precision.
-These pathways can lead to interesting future directions.
-Future works can also focus on training parallelization strategies that can help reduce the runtime when training subsets from a bigger dataset in the presence varied ignition regimes.
+Kinetic-Mamba's performance on recursive predictions can be ascribed to its failure to be informed about the stiffness in the dynamics and when they might occur, as well as to the skewed information that state space model in general receives due to localization of dynamics within the prediction windows.
+We discussed several pathways to improve accuracy in recursive predictions, such as, augmenting the feature dimension with additional information like time values, performing training with a different methodology using adaptive loss functions, specifically designed to increase accuracy on recursive predictions, as well as by training the model in double precision.
+We believe that these pathways can lead to interesting future directions.
+Future works can also focus on training parallelization strategies that can help reduce the runtime when training subsets from a bigger dataset in the presence of varied ignition regimes.

-To conclude, in this study, we presented a Kinetic-Mamba framework that helps in accurately predicting the dynamics of the thermochemical state variables, via its standalone Mamba model, ignition regime-informed Mamba models, mass-conserving Mamba model and latent Mamba model, all trained in time-decomposition fashion.
+To summarize, in this study, we presented a Kinetic-Mamba framework that helps in accurately predicting the dynamics of the thermochemical state variables, via its standalone Mamba model, ignition regime-informed Mamba models, mass-conserving Mamba model and latent Mamba model, all trained in time-decomposition fashion.
 The Kinetic-Mamba framework is adept at time decomposed predictions as well as in extrapolation tasks, and shows reasonable accuracy in predictions obtained recursively.
-This demonstrates the ability of state space models emerging as a cornerstone in future studies based on combustion problems involving chemical kinetics of complex reactions.
+Through this work, we demonstrate that Mamba-based models provide a scalable alternative to implicit solvers for stiff multiscale dynamical systems.
+This illustrates the ability of selective state space models emerging as a cornerstone in future studies based on combustion problems involving chemical kinetics of complex reactions.